 U.S. History: Early America, Native American history, public history, memory, digital history

-Joshua Catalano is a doctoral student in the Department of History and Art History at George Mason University and a Graduate Research Assistant at the Center for History and New Media.
-His research focuses on settler colonialism in the Trans-Appalachian West.
+Joshua Catalano is a doctoral candidate in the Department of History and Art History at George Mason University and a Lecturer in History at Clemson University.
+He formerly worked as a Graduate Research Assistant at the Center for History and New Media.
+His research focuses on Early America, Native American, Digital History, & Public History.

 His dissertation is a study of the intertwined and contested memory of the Gnadenhutten Massacre and the burning of Colonel William Crawford over the longue durée.
 Putting Michel-Rolph Trouillot’s theory of how silences enter the historical record to the test, his study will illuminate the numerous ways specific individuals and organizations manipulated and used the memory of these events for different purposes throughout history.